jan-dolejsi/ai-planning-val.js/README.md

 The `adjustDuplicateTimestamps` switch adds a `1e-10` delta to every duplicate timestamp, so charting libraries can naturally plot the line as a step function.

-> Known issue: Currently if multiple grounded functions are passed to `ValueSeq#evaluate(liftedFunction, groundedFunctions)` method,
+> Known issue: Currently if multiple grounded functions are passed to `ValueSeq#evaluateForLifted(liftedFunction, groundedFunctions)` method,
 > the `adjustDuplicatedTimeStamps=false` flag gets ignored in order to preserve
 > duplicate timestamps.